gitpod-io/retired-gatsby-website/src/docs/frameworks/pandas.md

 ## Start Tasks

-Setting up [start tasks](/docs/config-start-tasks) for Pandas isn't very diffrent from other Python frameworks, here is an example of how to configure you start tasks:
+Setting up [start tasks](/docs/config-start-tasks/) for Pandas isn't very different from other Python frameworks, here is an example of how to configure you start tasks:

 ```yaml
 tasks: